KSC7G5/Final/Hobbies.md

 ## Hobbies
-I have alot of hobbies that I enjoy doing and heres is the top 10 hobbies that I do in my free time.
+I have a lot of hobbies that I enjoy doing and heres is the top 10 hobbies that I do in my free time.

 1.Baseball